Goalsum/TataruBook/docs/quick_start.md

 tatarubook init accounting.db
 ~~~

-After the execution is completed, there will be an additional `accounting.db` file in the directory, which is the **db file** where the bookkeeping data is stored.
+After the execution is completed, there will be an additional `accounting.db` file in the directory, which is the **DB file** where the bookkeeping data is stored.

 Next, add a currency type using the [insert]({{ site.baseurl }}/commands.html#insert) command: